Learning English

 The Social Function

-The function of a narrative text is to entertain, inform, or teach the reader through storytelling.
-It engages the audience by presenting characters, settings, conflicts, and resolutions.
+The function of a narrative text is to entertain, inform, or teach the readers through storytelling.

 The Generic Structure